<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Another way to segment your data is by their channel preferences.
 Knowing the best way to reach donors is key when soliciting gifts.
 Because outreach can be costly and time-consuming, you want to make sure donors are actually seeing and responding to your messages.

 You might discover that donors in the baby boomer generation respond positively to phone calls from your organization, making for high response rates.
-However, when you contact Generation Z donors over the phone, they tend to dodge your calls.
+However, when you try to contact Generation Z donors over the phone, they tend to dodge your calls.
 In this case, you’ll need to adjust your strategy for younger donors and switch to their preferred communication channel, like texting or social media outreach.

 Donor retention rates